 The contract includes immersing oneself in the off-campus experience, working on the issue(s) identified with the nominating institution, reading professional literature, visiting colleges and universities throughout the country and abroad, attending national meetings, and other activities.

-The ACE Fellows Program staff organizes three retreats to address critical leadership issues in higher education; to inform and draw on the experiential learning from the Fellows' placements, campus visits and other Fellowship experiences; and to foster collegial exchange and shared learning opportunities among the Fellows.
+The ACE Fellows Program staff organizes 3 retreats to address critical leadership issues in higher education; to inform and draw on the experiential learning from the Fellows' placements, campus visits and other Fellowship experiences; and to foster collegial exchange and shared learning opportunities among the Fellows.

 To broaden and deepen the Fellows' perspectives on higher education, the retreats include topics such as:

-- Leadership and institutional change.
+- Leadership and institutional change

-- Planning processes.
+- Planning processes

-- Financial management and resource allocation.
+- Financial management and resource allocation

-- Academic programs and policies, including faculty, curricular, and student issues.
+- Academic programs and policies, including faculty, curricular, and student issues

-- Diversity on campus.
+- Diversity on campus

-- Technology issues.
+- Technology issues

-- Personal and interpersonal dimensions of leadership.
+- Personal and interpersonal dimensions of leadership

-- Higher education policy.
+- Higher education policy

-These week-long sessions, which take place at various locations throughout the United States, incorporate active-learning opportunities (e.g.,case studies, simulations, problem-solving workshops, role-playing, lectures/small-group discussions) and pre-seminar readings and multimedia resources.
+These week-long sessions, which take place at various locations throughout the United States, incorporate active-learning opportunities (e.g. case studies, simulations, problem-solving workshops, role-playing, lectures/small-group discussions) and pre-seminar readings and multimedia resources.
 Free-flowing dialogues among Fellows, national leaders, former college and university presidents, and other experts enrich the unique learning experiences at the seminars.